Clean (song): Covers

-The singer-songwriter Ingrid Michaelson recalled that she loved "Clean" upon hearing it in Swift's apartment before 1989's release; Michaelson asked Swift to send the full song to her ahead of the album's release, but Swift declined.
+The singer-songwriter Ingrid Michaelson recalled that she loved "Clean" upon hearing it in Swift's apartment before 1989s release; Michaelson asked Swift to send the full song to her ahead of the album's release, but Swift declined.
 Michaelson covered "Clean" at the Billboard Women in Music event on December 12, 2014, to honor Swift's win for Woman of the Year.
 On September 21, 2015, the American rock singer Ryan Adams released "Clean" as part of his track-by-track cover of Swift's 1989.
 Annie Zaleski of The A.V.
 Club commented that it has a "sleeker" production.
 Leah Greenblatt of Entertainment Weekly opined that it "sounds like a polished evolution" of his alternative country band Whiskeytown.

 On June 9, 2021, the American singer Sara Bareilles performed a cover of "Clean" as a tribute to Taylor Swift at the annual National Music Publishers' Association meeting.
 On April 12, 2023, the American singer Kelly Clarkson sang the song on The Kelly Clarkson Show.
 Critics described the performance as "emotional" and "stunning"—Larisha Paul of Rolling Stone said that Clarkson maintained the song's "sense of rebirth and new beginnings".